RaquelFraktas/plantiverse-frontend/README.md

  * Create topics in the message boards for discussion
  * Comment on the message boards

-# In the project directory, you can run:
+# In the project directory, to run this project locally:

 ### `yarn start`
 or